JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `getTaskChangeNonce`

-Starts from 0 and is incremented on every co-reviewed task change via `executeTaskChange` call
+Starts from 0 and is incremented on every co-reviewed task change via `executeTaskChange` call.

 **Parameters**